 Green juice meets boozy brunch in this spicy Bloody Mary recipe.
-Steep vodka and jalapeños in a mason jar for 12-24 hours, then cut the heat a bit with a homemade Bloody Mary mix made with tomatoes, tomatillos, celery, horseradish, and spices.
+Steep vodka and jalapeños in a mason jar for 12 to 24 hours, and then cut the heat a bit with a homemade Bloody Mary mix made with tomatoes, tomatillos, celery, horseradish, and spices.

-Breeze through Dry January (or at least the first few days) with this alcohol-free Bloody Mary.
-Diced tomatoes, lemon, and veggie garnish make this a pretty healthy option and won’t leave you feeling deprived of a pretty cocktail at brunch.
+Breeze through Dry January (or at least the first few days) with this Classic Bloody Mary.
+Diced tomatoes, lemon, and a veggie garnish make this a pretty healthy option that won’t leave you feeling deprived of a pretty cocktail at brunch.
 To keep things festive, blend all the ingredients with ice and dress it up with celery, pickles, or olives.

 The benefits of hosting a brunch at home?
 You can drink frozen cocktails all year round, despite the frosty temperatures outside.
-This recipe uses frozen tomatoes (4-6 hours in the freezer should do, and make sure to cut them into wedges first) instead of ice — no watered down beverages here.
+This recipe uses frozen tomatoes (4 to 6 hours in the freezer should do, but make sure to cut them into wedges first) instead of ice — no watered-down beverages here!

-Puréed celery and a balsamic vinegar reduction take this Bloody Mary to the next level.
+Pureed celery and a balsamic vinegar reduction take this Bloody Mary to the next level.
 The best part?
-You can easily make the mixture ahead of time and prepare drinks the day of, adding it to a glass of ice and your preferred amount of vodka.
+You can make the mixture ahead of time and prepare drinks the day of, adding it to a glass of ice with your preferred amount of vodka.
 As always, the more garnish the merrier — veggies and lemon or lime wedges are solid choices.